 GCSE Results – What Happens and What Next?

 Your school will probably have already told you what time you can go in to pick up your results.
 This is usually after 10am.

 If you want support, go with a friend or family member who can wait outside while you go in and pick up your results.
 You’ll be given an envelope that you can choose to open whenever you want.
 Open it with all your friends if you want to, or take it to the car or home to open it in private – it’s up to you what you want to do.

 Did you get what you needed?

-Perhaps things did not go as great as you thought.
+Perhaps things didn’t go as great as you thought.
 Even if you didn’t get the grades you needed, you should still contact your chosen school or college to see if they will still take you or if they can offer you a different option.
-If they won’t then contact other schools and colleges as they may have lower entry levels and will be happy to take you.
+If they won’t, contact other schools and colleges as they may have lower entry levels and will be happy to take you.

 Maybe you did a lot better than you thought you would and have decided that you want to go on to sixth form after all.
 Talk to the school or college to see what your options are.
 It’s not too late.

 Appeals and resits

 Talk to someone

 There will be someone at the school that you can discuss your options with them on the day.
 If you’re unsure about anything or want advice, then ask to speak to someone.

 If you need professional advice, then your Careers Advisor should be able to help.
 Ask to speak to the Careers Adviser at your school or college or contact Careers Wales.